|

 the right.
 (See this update).

-when I drive through towns that I haven't visited before is when the
+drive through towns that I haven't visited before is when the place

-place I am trying to find just disappears from the signposts.
+I am trying to find just disappears from the road signs.
 Of course,

 that might not always be due to the work of the people who design